Jumana07/My-Simple-Portfolio-Project/README.md

 - None.

 ## Customization
-Jumana Haseen has customized the My Simple Portfolio Project to reflect her personal style and showcase her skills and projects.
+Jumana Haseen has customized the My Simple Portfolio Project template to reflect her personal style and showcase her skills and projects.
 The customization includes:

 - Modification of the HTML structure to add relevant content and sections.
 - Customization of the CSS (style.css) file to apply Jumana's preferred styles, colors, and layout.